Free personalized radio that

 Sanz returned three years later with 2009's Paraiso Express.
 Considered a return to form by critics, the album saw Sanz return to the more melodic sound of his earlier work.
 The single "Looking for Paradise" (featuring Alicia Keys) reached the number one spot on the Billboard Hot Latin Songs chart.
 The album hit number one in Spain and Mexico, and the following year was nominated for Album of the Year at the Latin Grammy Awards.
 After some 20 years with Warner, Sanz announced that he had signed a new contract with Universal Music at the beginning of 2011.

 In 2012, Sanz released his ninth studio album, La Música No Se Toca.
 Driven by the singles "No Me Compares" and "Se Vende," the album became one of the biggest hits of his career, spending nearly a month at the top of the Spanish and Mexican charts.
 The next year was relatively quiet for Sanz, although he did hit reach the Top Ten in Spain with a non-album single, "This Game Is Over," featuring Emeli Sandé and Jamie Foxx.
 Sanz returned in March of 2015 with the pre-release single "Un Zombie a la Intemperie."
 The tune topped various song charts in Spain and 27 Latin American countries.
-The subsequent album, Sirope, issued in early May, made its debut at number one on many Latin album charts. ~ Jason Birchmeier
+The subsequent album, Sirope, issued in early May, made its debut at number one on many Latin album charts.
+A followup concert album, Sirope Vivo was released near the end of the year and also hit the top spot on various Latin albums charts.~ Jason Birchmeier